Getting School Transcripts (When You Owe Money to the School)

 *In Indiana, transcripts can be withheld in some cases.
 Under state law, schools can’t withhold transcripts if the student has paid $100–$300 on their student debt in the previous year.

-Filing bankruptcy isn’t the right solution for everyone, but if you have a lot of other debt (like credit card debt or medical bills) in addition to student loans or student debt, it’s worth considering alongside other debt-relief options.
+Filing bankruptcy isn’t the right solution for everyone, but if you have a lot of other debt (like credit card debt or medical bills) in addition to student loans or student debt, it’s worth considering alongside other debt relief options.

 One major advantage of filing bankruptcy is that as soon as you file your petition, the automatic stay goes into effect.
-This stops all collections actions, which includes the withholding of your official academic transcripts.
+This stops all debt collection actions, which includes the withholding of your official academic transcripts.
 In other words, with the protection of the automatic stay, the school would be required to release your official college transcript.

-While you can file bankruptcy on student loan debt, you must file additional paperwork and go through a process called an adversary proceeding.
+When you file bankruptcy on student loan debt, you must file additional paperwork and go through a process called an adversary proceeding.
 The guidelines around this process changed in late 2022.
-The goal was to make it easier for folks to file bankruptcy on federal student loan debt, but there’s not enough evidence yet to say whether or not courts are following this guidance.
-Still, if you’re filing bankruptcy anyway, it’s worth including your student loans.
-Upsolve may be able to help you file Chapter 7 bankruptcy and deal with your federal student loans.
+The goal was to make it easier for folks to file bankruptcy on federal student loan debt.

 Let’s Summarize…